Are you getting a low conversion rate on Facebook or Google Ads? or Not generating any leads at all?

 The message does not convey the essential information, one that helps with conversion.
 For instance, the landing page does not contain any information about the offer mentioned in the ads.

 What are these people anxious about?

-Before asking them to fill out a form, make sure you have defined a basis for trust, which will make them share their details.
+Before asking them to fill out a form or make a purchase, make sure you have defined a basis for trust.

-The question remains- how do we build that trust and reduce these anxieties for better conversions.
+The question remains- how do we build that trust and reduce these anxieties for better engagement and conversions.

-Check out these 8 tips that will improve your conversion rate
+Check out these 8 tips that will improve your engagement and conversion rate

 #1 Create a great fit between the Ad Copy & Landing Page